microsoft/vscode-npm-scripts/README.md

 ![command palette](images/cmds.png)

+## Settings

-With the setting `npm.runInTerminal` you can configure whether the command is run in terminal window or whether the output form the command should show up in the `Output` window.
+With the setting `npm.runInTerminal` you configure whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.

+## Keyboard Shortcuts

+The extension defines a chording keyboard shortcut for the `R` key.
+As a consequence an existing keybinding for `R` is not executed immediately.
+If this is not desired, then please bind another key for these commands, see the [customization](https://code.visualstudio.com/docs/customization/keybindings) documentation.